hyperledger-archives/composer/packages/composer-website/jekylldocs/reference/composer.network.deploy.md

 The `composer network deploy` utility is used to deploy a business network archive from local disk to a {{site.data.conrefs.hlf_full}} {{site.data.conrefs.hlf_latest}} network.
 Before using this command, read the topic [Deploying and Updating Business Networks](../business-network/bnd-deploy.html).

+*Please note: It is recommended that users use the `composer runtime install` and `composer network start` commands instead of this command.*

 ```
 composer network deploy -a digitalPropertyNetwork.bna -A admin -S -c PeerAdmin@hlfv1 -f admincard
 ```